Pierre Woods: Buffalo Bills

 Woods was claimed off waivers by the Buffalo Bills on December 6, 2010.

 On February 11, 2011, Woods was released from the team's roster and is now an unrestricted free agent.

 Cleveland Gladiators

 On November 9, 2012, Woods was assigned to the Cleveland Gladiators of the Arena Football League.
 After going on injured reserve after Week 11, Woods was reassigned after the Gladiators Week 12 game.

+Personal life

+Pierre Woods has three daughters and two sons.
+His oldest daughters' name is Paris Woods.